kchaitanya954/githubAnalyzer/README.md

 pip install -r requirements.txt
 ```

-## 2. To save the flake8 style analysis of every python code in the repository
+## 3. To save the flake8 style analysis of every python code in the repository
 ```bash
 python git_style.py
 ```
+Enter the username of the github user to get the style information in the form of json file.